Skip to content

 Self-Defense

-The reactive, physical component of personal safety, used only when awareness and de-escalation have failed.
+Reactive, physical component of safety, used when awareness and de-escalation fail.

 Deep Dive →